 Sarah is a Brock University graduate and received her Bachelor of Arts with Honours in Business Communications.
 Sarah is a life-long Niagara resident and has many cherished memories of growing up in Niagara.
 That, coupled with being a recent graduate of Leadership Niagara, is why she is truly passionate about contributing to the region’s success through community involvement.
 She is very appreciative of the opportunity to serve on the YWCA board.
 In her spare time, Sarah enjoys spending time with her family and traveling, she has been to 15 different countries.

-As a Brock alumnus with a Bachelor of Arts in Sociology and a Master of Arts in Gender Studies and Feminist research from McMaster University, Kattawe brings a background enriched with experiences and understandings of the difficult conversations that are essential to developing lasting and effective change.
-She is moved by the resilience of marginalized communities and has committed her research and professional career to understanding the themes of racism, mental health, and sexual violence and harassment to understand and draw parallels to the social and structural nature of racism.
+As a Brock alumnus with a Bachelor of Arts in Sociology and a Master of Arts in Gender Studies and Feminist Research from McMaster University, Kattawe brings a background enriched with experiences and understandings of the difficult conversations that are essential to developing lasting and effective change.
+She is moved by the resilience of marginalized communities and has committed her research and professional career to understand the themes of racism, mental health, and sexual violence and harassment to understand and draw parallels to the social and structural nature of racism.

 Shelley joined Ridley College in June of 2020 as the Director of Development.
 Prior to her arrival at Ridley, Shelley was the Director of Alumni Relations at Brock University.
-With more than twenty-five years of fundraising and relationship-building experience, Shelley has spent her entire career supporting education.
-Having gained her experience from four Canadian universities that include Laurier, Queen’s, McMaster, and Brock, Shelley has held a wide variety of positions in the field of Development and Alumni Relations, all with increasing responsibility.
+With more than twenty-five years of fundraising and relationship building experience, Shelley has spent her entire career supporting education.
+Having gained her experience from four Canadian universities that include Laurier, Queen’s, McMaster and Brock, Shelley has held a wide variety of positions in the field of Development and Alumni Relations, all with increasing responsibility.